Efficient gradient-based methods for bilevel learning via recycling Krylov subspaces: Numerical experiments

 Given a solution $w$ to the $i$th linear system, we want to measure the quality of the determined hypergradient (abbreviated to HG in the plots), $\jacadj^{(i)} w.$ To do this, we compute high-quality reference hypergradients $\jacadj^{(i)} w_\star^{(i)},$ where $w_\star^{(i)}$ was obtained by solving the $i$th linear system without recycling and with a residual norm stopping criterion tolerance of $\delta =10^{-13}.$ We can then compute the relative error of the hypergradient associated with the $i$th iteration of the upper level solver, given by ${\|{\jacadj^{(i)} w_\star^{(i)} - \jacadj^{(i)} w\|}_2}/{\|{\jacadj^{(i)} w_\star^{(i)}\|}_2}.$

 We are also interested in the potential impact the hypergradients determined via recycling may have on the parameters and associated upper level cost.
-Since we consider solving a fixed sequence of Hessians that arise from solving the bilevel problem without recycling, we implicitly already have a sequence of parameters $\theta^{(i)},$ one for each linear system.
+Since we already solve a fixed sequence of Hessians associated to the bilevel problem without recycling, we implicitly already have a sequence of parameters $\theta^{(i)},$ one for each linear system.
 To determine the influence of the hypergradient obtained via recycling, for the $i$th linear system and a given recycling strategy, we start with $\theta^{(i)}$ determined from the non-recycling run of the sequence of systems, employ recycling to solve the associated Hessian for $\hat w^{(i)},$ calculate the corresponding hypergradient $\jacadj^{(i)} \hat w^{(i)},$ and then use backtracking linesearch to determine the updated parameter $\hat \theta^{(i+1)}$ and associated upper level cost.
 We remark that, in general, $\hat \theta^{(i+1)}$ is specific to the recycling strategy and can be slightly different to $\theta^{(i+1)}.$

-To compact notation, we denote recycling strategies to be of the form \textit{VecType-Size(Side)} where \begin{itemize} \item \textit{VecType} denotes the sort of vector quantity utilized: Eigenvectors (Eig), Ritz vectors (Ritz), harmonic Ritz vectors (HRitz), generalized singular vectors (GSVD), Ritz generalized singular vectors (RGen). \item \textit{Size} denotes whether we select vectors corresponding to the smallest (S), largest (L) or mixture of the smallest and largest (M) eigenvalues/(harmonic) Ritz values/ (Ritz) generalized singular values.
+To simplify the notation, we denote recycling strategies to be of the form \textit{VecType-Size(Side)} where \begin{itemize} \item \textit{VecType} denotes the sort of vector quantity utilized: Eigenvectors (Eig), Ritz vectors (Ritz), harmonic Ritz vectors (HRitz), generalized singular vectors (GSVD), Ritz generalized singular vectors (RGen). \item \textit{Size} denotes whether we select vectors corresponding to the smallest (S), largest (L) or mixture of the smallest and largest (M) eigenvalues/(harmonic) Ritz values/ (Ritz) generalized singular values.
 If we consider a mixture, we select half the dimension of the recycle space number of vectors to be associated with the small quantities, and half with the large. \item When relevant, \textit{Side} denotes whether we select right (R), left (L) or a mixture of right and left (M) (Ritz) generalized singular vectors. \end{itemize} For example, recycling using the Ritz vectors associated with the smallest Ritz values is denoted Ritz-S, and recycling using the right Ritz generalized singular vectors associated with the largest Ritz generalized singular values is denoted RGen-L(R).
 Table~\ref{tab:acro} summarizes all the acronyms used in this section along with their meanings.